weaviate/weaviate-io/developers/weaviate/configuration/pq-compression.md

 #### Enable PQ and create the codebook

-To enable PQ compression, update your collection (class) schema to set `pq_enabled=True`.
+To enable PQ compression, update your collection (class) schema to set `pq_enabled=True` (or define a `quantizer` if you use the Python Client v4.).
 After you update the schema, Weaviate uses up to `pq_training_limit` objects to train PQ.

 import PQMakesCodebook from '/_includes/pq-compression/makes-a-codebook.mdx' ;